ActualLab/Fusion.Samples/docs/tutorial/Part12.md

 Console.WriteLine(await myService.Ping());
 ```

-## What else Stl.Rpc can do?
+## What else ActualLab.Rpc can do?

 Besides powering Fusion's client compute services (formerly - replica services), it also allows you to:
 - Route calls to different servers based on call parameters - in other words, run a mesh of services & route calls to them transparently.
-See https://github.com/servicetitan/Stl.Fusion/tree/master/samples/MultiServerRpcApp
+See https://github.com/servicetitan/ActualLab.Fusion/tree/master/samples/MultiServerRpcApp
 - Use server-side call routers - a service wrappers routing calls to either a local service implementation or an RPC client.
 This model allows any of your service shards on the server side consume data from any shard (including itself), but w/o triggering any RPC at all for the local data.
 Unfortunately, there is no sample for this yet.

 #### [Part 13: Migration to Fusion 6.1+ &raquo;](./Part13.md) | [Tutorial Home](./README.md)